Rethinking Invasive Species Management in Florida

 We missed our shot.
 By the time we took them seriously, they were already breeding across hundreds of square miles.

-The Nile Monitor.
+The Nile monitor.

-But here’s the key difference:
+But here is the key difference:

 Nile monitors are still in a limited range.